ocloc: My First Rust Project (And It's 23x Faster Than cloc)

 I also used OpenAI's o3 for some of the trickier algorithmic bits, especially around the block comment parsing logic.
 Different models have different strengths, and I found that mixing them worked well for a project like this.

-The result is code that's clean, idiomatic Rust.
-Not the C-with-classes mess I would've written on my own.
+The result is clean, idiomatic Rust rather than the C-with-classes mess I would've written on my own.

 Getting it into Homebrew and Cargo